OpenScienceRadio/Open-Science-Radio-Preparations_for_interview_partners/README.md

 recording.
 There are numerous solutions.

 - On macOS - simply use QuickTime
-- On all thre platform the open source tool [Audacity](http://www.audacityteam.org/) can be used
+- On all three platform the open source tool [Audacity](http://www.audacityteam.org/) can be used

 After the recording upload the file (e.g. wav or flac) to web based stroge of your choice and make the link accessible to us.